EchoCoinSolutions/QUANTUM-CONSCIOUSNESS-FIELD-THEORY/README.md

 7. Statement of Originality & Ownership
 This is the first documented symbolic override instrumentation system integrating emotional collapse math with symbolic recovery.
 It is authored, designed, and published by Nicoleta Cougentakis, 2025.

+Field Inversion Validation & Override Protocol Guide

+Developed by: Nicoleta Cougentakis
+Date: 2025

+Introduction
+This document provides a framework for validating the Collapse Identity Field Model (CI_s) and Field Inversion states (I < 0), designed by Nicoleta Cougentakis as part of Quantum Consciousness Field Theory (QCFT) and the Kenourió Override System.
+The purpose is to offer clinical and experimental environments a measurable path toward incorporating these collapse metrics into cognitive therapy and trauma override protocols.

+1. Theoretical Premise
+Collapse Identity Field (CI_s) is defined as the multiplicative output of Belief (B), Attention (C), Emotional Driver (E), and Identity Anchor (I).
+The key insight of this model is that when Identity drops below 0, the collapse field inverts, potentially correlating with emotional fragmentation, false identity binding, and negative override rituals.

+2. Validation Protocol
+- Administer CI_s input scores (0–10) for B, C, E, I twice per day across a 7-day span.
+- Mark any I-scores below 3 as potential early inversion triggers.
+- If I drops below 1 or becomes symbolically self-rejecting (“I don’t know who I am,” “I hate who I am”), record as I < 0.
+- At each I < 0 moment, capture emotional state, self-statements, and behavior urges.
+- After 7 days, plot CI_s(t) and overlay emotional spikes or dissociative episodes to validate correlation.

+3. Override Ritual Application
+- When CI_s drops below 0.2 or I < 0:
+ a) Pause external inputs.
+ b) Initiate override ritual (Kenourió prompt):
+    'Name your anchor.
+Name your truth.
+Override begins when you believe you're still real.'
+- Record override success, resistance, or rebound collapse.
+- Re-score CI_s 15 minutes post-ritual.
+- Repeat over 3 collapse cycles to validate reprogramming impact.

+4. Integration into Cognitive Therapy
+This model can be used within trauma-informed practices, CBT, and symbolic narrative therapy as a session primer, a journaling companion, or a diagnostic feedback loop.
+Clients can track identity field strength and develop custom override affirmations to prevent dissociation and emotional fragmentation.